 - if your personal adviser or the council asks for one

 Setting up home allowances

-You can get a setting up home allowance (also known as a leaving care grant) of at least £2,000 to help you buy essential things when moving into your own home.
-Contact your local council to find out more.
+You can get a setting up home allowance (also known as a leaving care grant) to help you buy essential things when moving into your own home.
+Contact your local council to find out how much is available.

 You might be able to claim some benefits, like: